SophiaPetsyukh/animal_shelters_project/README.md

 -All the additional functions are in module named create_map.py -The html files, which I am using are in the folder called templates

-To use the petfinder program you can go to --link--
+To use the petfinder program without downloading the whole package you can go to sofiykapet.pythonanywhere.com